-TAMPA, Fla. — Fifty-five graves from an erased African American cemetery were found underneath a towing lot in Tampa.
-It’s a circumstance archaeologists and historians say is deeply rooted in racism, and those impacted by those decisions want someone to make it right.
+TAMPA, Fla. — After archaeologists confirmed 55 graves from an erased African American cemetery underneath a towing lot in Tampa, managers want someone to take action.

 "They're going to have to take some responsibility,” said Tony Huffman, general manager at Sunstate Wrecker Service.